FurryCoders/FALocalRepo/README.md

 ```
 falocalrepo database server host=127.0.0.1 port=5000
 ```
-* `check-errors` check the database for common errors and prints a list of entries that contain erroneous data.
-Requires no arguments.
 * `merge <path>` merge (or create) the database in the current folder with a second database located at `path`. `path` must point to the database file itself.
 ```
 falocalrepo database merge ~/Documents/FA/FA.db